interrogator/corpkit/doc_edit.md

 2. All nouns
 3. All tokens

-To do this, you need to go back to the `Interrogate` tab and perform three interrogations, all using the `Trees` data type.
+To do this, you need to go back to the `Interrogate` tab and perform three interrogations, all using the `Trees` search type.
 First, you use `Get words` with a query that will match plural nouns.
 You give the interrogation a memorable name: `list plural`:

 > `/NNP?S/ < __`

-Second, you use the `Count tokens` search type, and define a query to match any noun (name: `count noun`):
+Second, you select `Count` as the return value, and define a query to match any noun (name: `count noun`):

 > `/NN.?/ < __`